 Age discrimination appears to have explained some of the anomolies in the relationship between salaries and experience in the past.
 Since the start of the survey we have seen a consistent pattern of change.
-However this quarter shows a change that should be watched carefully.
+However the last 2 quarters have shown a reversal of that change, and should be watched carefully.